1 – What is the Alien Gospel?

 To understand more thoroughly why Daniel 2:43 does not fit the “alien gospel” version of future history requires a lengthy (and somewhat technical) explanation, and for whoever is interested, it may be found in Appendix 1.

 Another support often invoked for the “alien gospel” is the Book of Enoch, and other pseud-epigraphical (false title) works, which contain many references to the pre-Flood days when some of the angels are thought to have materialized and mated with women of the Earth.
+(See Appendix 2 and Appendix 3 about the Books of Enoch and Jasher respectively.)
 As mentioned, the Book of Genesis appears to support the idea that these “sons of God” did materialize, and they (or their offspring) were “mighty men of old, men of renown” and probably wielded a great deal of influence in that ancient world.
 (6:4)

 These passages in the Book of Enoch (along with the Book of Jubilees and the Book of Jasher) are thought to be descriptions of what happened in ancient times and a foreshadowing of what is happening now in the laboratories of modern biotechnologists who are experimenting with this sort of thing.
 This in turn lends support to theories of dire consequences for the future of the human race.

 According to the Book of Enoch, this sort of activity was responsible for the downfall of humanity before the Flood, which necessitated God’s “bringing in the flood on the world of the ungodly.”
-(2Peter 2:5) The Book of Genesis, however, speaks in more general terms as to why the Flood came: “the wickedness of man was great in the earth. . . every intent of the thoughts of his heart was only evil continually.”
-(6:5) The blame seems to fall on mankind, and not specifically on the “men of renown” – although, of course, it is possible they could have influenced humanity to head in the wrong direction.
+(2Peter 2:5) The Book of Genesis, however, speaks in more general terms as to why the Flood came: “the wickedness of man was great in the earth… every intent of the thoughts of his heart was only evil continually.”
+(6:5) The blame seems to fall on Earth’s inhabitants, and not specifically on the “men of renown” – although, of course, it is possible they could have influenced humanity to head in the wrong direction.

 Genesis 6 goes on to say, “The earth also was corrupt before God, and the earth was filled with violence.
 So God looked upon the earth, and indeed it was corrupt; for all flesh had corrupted their way on the earth.
 And God said to Noah, ‘The end of all flesh has come before Me, for the earth is filled with violence through them; and behold, I will destroy them with the earth’.” (verses 11-13)